Getting to Know Your Neighborhood: Central Square

 321 Massachusetts Ave.

-This geek-chic bar’s claim to fame rests on its periodic table chalkboard menu hanging on the wall behind the bar, giving this watering hole a quirky charm.
-Menu items are color coded into five groups—sandwiches, quesadillas, appetizers, desserts, and skewers—and organized as if on a true periodic table.
+This geek-chic bar’s claim to fame rests on its periodic table chalkboard menu on the wall behind the bar, giving it a quirky charm.
+Menu items are color coded into six groups—on a bun, quesadillas, appetizers, desserts, skewers, and more—and organized as if on a true periodic table.
 The rotating beer list features local favorites and smaller community brews.
 The place draws a crowd of computer wonks, scientists, and artists.

 Mariposa Bakery